fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 65: سُورَةُ الطَّلَاقِ (At-Talaaq) - 9**
+**Surah 64: سُورَةُ التَّغَابُنِ (At-Taghaabun) - 7**

-and thus they had to taste the evil outcome of their own doing: for, [in this world,] the end of their doings was ruin,
+They who are bent on denying the truth claim that they will never be raised from the dead!
+Say: "Yea, by my Sustainer!
+Most surely will you be raised from the dead, and then, most surely, will you be made to understand what you did [in life]!
+For, easy is this for God!"
  <!--END_SECTION:quran-->